-Track 3 at 5:33 is "Where The Boys Are" (1961) originally by Connie Francis.
+Track 3 is "Where The Boys Are" (1961) originally by Connie Francis.
 If someone were to ask me which song could Mariya have sung as a girl in her bedroom, I would point out this one easily.
 She didn't have the exact same vocals as Francis, but close enough.

 Then Track 7 is "Walk Right Back" (1961) by The Everly Brothers.
 But this time, it's Takeuchi and her husband Tatsuro Yamashita（山下達郎）doing a playful version that could have been performed in front of friends in their living room at a party.

 My last track for tonight is Track 8 which is "L'Amore Ha I Tuoi Occhi" (1965) by Bruno Filippini.
 I have never heard of this song before but Takeuchi gives a romantically sweeping take.
 If there are any Italian readers here, perhaps you can inform me whether her pronunciation of the language passes muster.

 I actually did write about one track from "Longtime Favorites" quite a while back which was another duet, but this time Takeuchi is paired with the late Eiichi Ohtaki（大滝詠一）to do "Somethin' Stupid" (1967).

 Happily, "Longtime Favorites" peaked at No. 1 on Oricon and was the 48th-ranked album for 2003.